0532/0532/README.md

 - 👋 Hi, I’m @wanglichao
 - 👀 I’m interested in money
-- 🌱 I’m currently learning become a leek
+- 🌱 I’m currently learning to become a leek
 - 💞️ I’m looking to collaborate on A-STOCK
 - 📫 How to reach me ...